-Field Description IP Address Enter a new Virtual IP address to be the target entry point for accessing the Real Server.
-This IP is where users or applications will point to access the load-balanced application.
+Field Description IP Address Enter a new Virtual IP address to be the target entry point the Real Server.
+This IP is where users or applications will the load-balanced application.
 Subnet Mask/Prefix This field is for the subnet mask relevant to the network on which the ADC sits Port The entry port used when accessing the VIP.
 This value does not necessarily need to be the same as the Real Server if you use Reverse Proxy.
-Service Name The service name is a textual representation of the VIP's purpose.
-It is optional, but we recommend you provide this for clarity.
-Service Type There are many different Service Types available for you to select.
-Layer 4 service types cannot use flightPATH technology.
+Service Name The service name is a textual representation of the VIP's purpos optional, but we recommend you provide this for clarity.
+Service Type There are many different Service Types available for you to select service types cannot use flightPATH technology.